A priori error estimates of a diffusion equation with Ventcel boundary conditions on curved meshes: Introduction

 where $\nn$ denotes the external unit normal to $\Gamma$, $\partial_{\mathrm{n}} u$ the normal derivative of $u$ along~$\Gamma$ and~$\Delta_\Gamma$ the Laplace-Beltrami operator.

-Notice that the domain $\Omega$ is required to be smooth due to the presence of second order boundary conditions.
-Thus, the physical domain $\Omega$ can not be fitted by a polygonal mesh domain.
-We then resort to high order meshes of geometrical order $r \ge 2$ defined in Section~\ref{sec:mesh}, following the work of many authors (see, e.g., \cite{elliott,ed,PHcia,ciaravtransf}).
-Notice that the domain of the mesh of order $r$, denoted $\omhr$, does not fits the domain~$\Omega$, but the numerical results are more accurate as will be exposed in Section~\ref{sec:numerical-ex}.
+The main objective of this work is to do an error analysis of the Ventcel Problem.
+To begin with, we need to point out that the domain $\Omega$ is required to be smooth due to the presence of second order boundary conditions.
+Actually, Ventcel boundary conditions would not make sense on polygonal domains.
+Thus, the physical domain~$\Omega$ being non-polygonal can not be exactly fitted by the mesh domain, i.e. $\Omega_h \neq \Omega$.
+This gap between $\Omega$ and the mesh domain produces a \textit{geometric error}.
+When using classical meshes made of triangles (affine meshes), this geometric error induces a saturation of the error at low order, independently of the considered finite element order.
+To overcome this issue, we will resort to curved meshes, following the work of many authors (see, e.g., \cite{PHcia,ciaravtransf,ed,elliott}).
+Meshes of order $r$ (\textit{i.e.} with elements of polynomial degree $r$) will be considered to improve the asymptotic behavior of the geometric error with respect to the mesh size $h$.
+Notice that the domain of the mesh of order $r$, denoted~$\omhr$, does not fit the domain~$\Omega$.
+However, the numerical results are expected to be more accurate for $r\ge 2$ than for standard affine meshes.

 A $\P k$-Lagrangian finite element method is used with a degree~$k \ge 1$ to approximate the exact solution $u$ of System~\eqref{1} by a finite element function~$u_h$ defined on the mesh domain $\omhr$.
-Note that by distinguishing between the parameters~$r$ and~$k$, we want to highlight the influence of the geometrical order $r$ of the mesh and of the finite element approximation degree~$k$ on the computational error: this allows the degree of the finite element method $k$ to be chosen according to the choice of the geometrical order $r$.
-Notice that an \textit{isoparametric approach}, that is taking $k=r$, to this problem is treated in~\cite{elliott,ed}.
+One goal of the present paper is to perform an error analysis both considering the roles of the finite element approximation error, controlled by the parameter $k$, and the geometric error, controlled by the parameter $r$.
+We thus consider a non-isoparametric approach, in the sequel of the work of Demlow \textit{et al.} for surface problems as precised later on.
+Doing so, one can assess which is the optimal degree of the finite element method $k$ to chose depending on the geometrical degree~$r$, in order to minimize the total error.
+Notice that an \textit{isoparametric approach}, that is taking $k=r$, is treated in~\cite{ed,elliott,Balazs}, for similar problems.